 Grand Valley maintains official pages on various social media platforms.
 You can find links to those pages at www.gvsu.edu/socialmedia.
 These pages are maintained for the purpose of reaching people and engaging them with the university and its services.

 Although you are encouraged to use social media in your work, please respect university time and resources as you provide or read content.
-During office hours your first priority as a Grand Valley employee is to execute the business of the university.
+During your time at work your first priority as a Grand Valley employee is to execute the business of the university.

 Following are some guidelines for using social media at Grand Valley.